 To its credit, the Amiga version instead features a ‘platypus in peril’ caper composition which kicks in whenever you encounter a major threat upon your fragile, furry life.
 As you tackle one of the oversized boss brutes, the upbeat cadence intensifies until you (hopefully) reach the crescendo of its demise, whereby the track terminates abruptly as you simultaneously breathe a sigh of relief, and a far more serene ditty fades in to replace it.

 Some of the backgrounds have been modified for the Amiga port, and the arcade’s sumptuous night-day transition effect is regrettably absent.
 Finally, and perhaps most significantly, another facet of the arcade original to be left on the cutting room floor is the entirety of level five, the tree-climbing stage.
 A common casualty that can be explained by the memory and disk space constraints inherently imposed by the more limited home computer hardware.

 Duuuude, where’s my tree?
 Call the toll-free number 1-800…

-Otherwise it looks, sounds and plays like a dream.
+Otherwise, it looks, sounds and plays like a dream.
 One of those groovy, cool ones where nice, impossible things somehow become possible and you’d rather not have to wake up in the morning to go to some mundane desk job in the city.

-Not a bad effort at all considering Taito failed to supply any of the original data from their arcade PCB, making the task far more grueling than it really needed to be.
+Not a bad effort at all considering Taito failed to supply any of the original data from their arcade PCB, making the task far more gruelling than it really needed to be.
 The Amiga port was created from scratch using nothing more sophisticated than an Atari ST and the developers’ eyes and ears for reference!